 Paediatric haematology, oncology and immunology

-Unique medical results is delivered by an integrated team at a single, child-friendly location within the Children’s Hospital.
+Unique medical results are delivered by an integrated team at a single, child-friendly location within the Children’s Hospital.

 Within the range of treatments available, a particular departmental specialty is stem cell transplantations for children with: